CaCatHead/CatJudge/README.md

 An example client is located at `./core/test/run.py` used for unit test.

+> Since v0.3.0, CatJudge is not compatible with Cat.

 ### Checker

 You should follow the conventions of testlib checker.
 More details see [MikeMirzayanov/testlib](https://github.com/MikeMirzayanov/testlib/tree/7fd543d7e6ae36a04bb382c5ebb4eee254362c6a#checker), [Checker - OI Wiki](https://oi-wiki.org/tools/testlib/checker/), and some common examples at [testlib/checkers](https://github.com/MikeMirzayanov/testlib/tree/7fd543d7e6ae36a04bb382c5ebb4eee254362c6a/checkers).